 I find that I do not have as many of those “I’m looking forward to” moments anymore.
 Things like birthdays and Christmas change as you get older.
 I still miss what Christmas (and my birthday for that matter) used to mean for me before becoming a believer.
 I really looked forward to the gifts and the special moments spent with my mom.
 I looked forward to the feeling of being loved and special that came from receiving gifts.
 I am slightly embarrassed to admit this, but now that I know and believe that Christmas is really about Jesus, that is a little disappointing.
 I do not look forward to celebrating Christmas as much as I did before I began a journey with Jesus.
 Doesn’t that seem backwards?
 Shouldn’t I look forward to Christmas MORE now that I know why the holiday really exists?

 Yes, I think I should.
 And I do look forward to Christmas for all the right reasons far more than I ever did.
-Christmas used to be about the material stuff.
+Christmas used to be just about the material stuff.
 Now I clearly see that Christmas is really about the spiritual stuff.
 I have many years of defining Christmas a certain way, and now I can no longer define (or look forward to) Christmas in that way.
 Christmas is not about what I give/get.
 It is about reflecting upon the God of the Universe making a way for his righteous wrath to be absorbed in a way that did not lead to our punishment and death.
 It is about the intense love of the Father in heaven who refused to see his beloved children parish, so he sent his Son to take our place.
 It is still fun to have a holiday that encourages giving to others (and this portion of Christmas reflects God’s heart), but clearly giving and getting gifts is not the point.
+The gift of forgiveness is of far greater worth than the best material gift I could receive.

 What I look forward to is changing.
 Change is sometimes difficult and a little painful, but when the change is orchestrated by God, the end result is good and brings greater freedom.